 A while back I came across a blog post which discusses the subject of picking team captains.
 The blogger in question took something of a military view on leadership and the selection of leaders.
-Generally speaking, though, the major question asked was whether team captains should be selected by the team or by the coach.
+Generally speaking, though, the major question was whether the team should select captains or the coach.
 Each method has pluses and minuses.

 Team votes on their captain